andy-maier/pytest-easy-server/docs/usage.rst

-A side note: Pylint and Flake8 do not recognize that 'es_server' and 'my_session' are fixtures that are interpreted by Pytest and thus complain about the unused 'es_server' and 'my_session' names, and about the 'my_session' parameter that hides the global name.
+A side note: Pylint and Flake8 do not recognize that 'es_server' and 'my_session' are fixtures that are interpreted by Pytest and thus complain about the unused 'es_server' and 'my_session' names, and about the 'my_session' parameter that redefines the global name.
 The following markup silences these tools:

 .. code-block:: python